Frequently Asked Questions

 • Please see the booking page for Zenthai availability.
 For all in home sessions and doula services, please contact me at hello@sanna-coudoux.com.au for availability and bookings.

-• Specialised care for mothers and families welcoming a new baby into their family.
+• Specialised care for mothers and families welcoming a new baby into the world.
 During this tender time of transition, bodywork, nourishing meals & herbal care, rituals and traditional ceremonies are offered using the ancient principles of Ayurvedic medicine to support a new mother replenish and rebuild after birth to be vital for the next 42 years of life.

 • All mothers deserve and need care after birth.
 That care can come from family members (in traditional cultures this would always be the case when a mother in the community or village would birth), or a hired doula as is more common in our western setting.
 It can be for mothers at any stage of postpartum, but particularly it is essential to receive during the first 42 days where she is extra vulnerable and in need of replenishment.
 Postpartum care principles can similarly be provided to anyone experiencing a major life transition such as an early birth, a grief journey, recovery from trauma or illness.